SigmanGroup/Multiobjective_Optimization/README.md

 This repository contains the scripts necessary for:
 - Logistic regression
 - Parameter acquisition for bisphosphine ligands
-- Chemical space visualization for bisphosphine lignads
+- Chemical space visualization for bisphosphine ligands